Volleyball Assists: What Is an Assist in Volleyball and How Is It Tracked?

 Definition

 An assist in volleyball is a statistical credit given to the player whose set or pass directly precedes a kill.
-It is the offensive equivalent of a basketball assist β recognizing the player who created the scoring opportunity rather than the one who finished it.
+To compare setters fairly, assists volleyball analysts normalize using assists per set (A/S) — it is the offensive equivalent of a basketball assist, recognizing who created the scoring opportunity rather than who finished it.

 In practice, nearly all assists go to the setter, since they are responsible for delivering the set that an attacker converts into a kill.
 Occasionally, a back-row player or libero who passes the ball directly into a kill may also be credited with an assist, depending on the official scoring convention being used.